 - Admitted and returning students are able to log into the SFS Self-Service Portal with their HarvardKey.
 (If you do not have a working HarvardKey, please use this link to create, change, or recover your login information.)

-- After logging in, you will find your personalized welcome page with messages about your application.
+- After logging in, you will find your personalized welcome page with steps to navigate the portal and messages about your application.
 Read them carefully for deadlines and instructions.

 - The Financial Aid menu at the top left controls the many pages of your application and eligibility.